 - There is additional paperwork and fees involved.
 It is necessary to incorporate the business by filing Articles of Incorporation with your state, obtain a registered agent for your company, and pay the appropriate fees.
 Many states also impose ongoing fees, such as annual report or franchise tax fees.
-These fees are typically minimal and in most cases you will recoup the amount you paid in fees with tax savings.
+These fees are typically minimal and in most cases, you will recoup the amount you paid in fees with tax savings.

 - Because the S-Corp status allows for distributions to a shareholder, the IRS scrutinizes payments to make sure the characterization conforms to reality.

-- If the company tax status is compromised by either non-resident stockholder or stock being placed in corporate entity name, the IRS will revoke the status, charge back-taxes for 3 years, and impose a further 5-year waiting period to regain the tax status.
+- If the company tax status is compromised by either non-resident stockholder or stock being placed in the corporate entity name, the IRS will revoke the status, charge back-taxes for 3 years, and impose a further 5-year waiting period to regain the tax status.